Turab/elcache/README.md

 ### What happens if cache file is deleted or corrupted by another process?

 There is no harm in that; but your cached data will be gone if it is deleted at a point where Elcache wasn't running and not updated during that time.
-So you had better not intere with the file manually or let other processes write to it.
+So you better not interfere with the file manually or let other processes write to it.
 You should know what to do when a cached data is expired.
 It will just be considered expired.

 ### Is this production ready?